An RFSoC-based F-engine for ARGOS: Introduction

 \section{Introduction}

-The radio sky exhibits dynamic characteristics, with various objects emitting transient radio signals, such as fast radio bursts \citep{CHIME2021ApJS, Rajwade2022MNRAS, Shannon2025PASA}, radio pulsars \citep{Cordes2006ApJ, Keith2010MNRAS,Li2018IMMag, Han2021RAA, Padmanabh2023MNRAS}, and slow radio transients \citep{Hurley-Walker2022Nat, Hurley-Walker2023Nat, Hurley-Walker2024ApJ, Caleb2024NatAs, Ruiter2024arXiv, Dong2024arXiv}.
-To improve the efficiency of capturing these radio signals, large fields of view and high sensitivities are required, motivating the concept of ``small-D, big-N'' radio interferometers such as MeerKAT \citep{Jonas2016mks} and DSA-2000 \citep{Hallinan2019BAAS}.
-The development of such interferometers is enabled by the rapid growth of computing power per cost, making affordable the large processing backends required to analyze the data they produce.
+The radio sky exhibits dynamic characteristics; various objects emit transient radio signals, such as fast radio bursts \citep{CHIME2021ApJS, Rajwade2022MNRAS, Shannon2025PASA}, radio pulsars \citep{Cordes2006ApJ, Keith2010MNRAS,Li2018IMMag, Han2021RAA, Padmanabh2023MNRAS}, and slow radio transients \citep{Hurley-Walker2022Nat, Hurley-Walker2023Nat, Hurley-Walker2024ApJ, Caleb2024NatAs, Ruiter2024arXiv, Dong2024arXiv}.
+To improve the efficiency of capturing these radio signals, large fields of view and high sensitivities are required, motivating the concept of ``small-D, big-N'' radio interferometers such as MeerKAT \citep{Jonas2016mks} with tens of dishes, and upcoming arrays with thousands of dishes, including HIRAX \citep{Crichton2022JATIS}, CHORD \citep{Vanderlinde2019clrp}, and DSA-2000 \citep{Hallinan2019BAAS}.
+The development of these interferometers is enabled by the rapid decrease in the price of computing power, making affordable the large processing backends required to analyze the data they produce.

-The ARGOS project is a concept for a next-generation, low-cost, sustainable “small-D, big-N” radio interferometer to be located in Europe.
+The ARGOS project is a concept for a next-generation, low-cost, sustainable, small-D, big-N radio interferometer to be located in Europe.
 To demonstrate this concept, an array of five 6-meter radio telescopes are under construction on the Greek island of Crete.
-The telescopes will use uncooled receivers covering the frequency band from 1 to 3\,GHz, the signals from which will be directly sampled, eliminating the need for heterodyning.
-By its simplicity, this frontend design is intended to significantly reduce the cost per antenna.
-The backend system will include: a channelizer capable of producing 1-MHz resolution dual-polarization channelized voltages; a correlator for producing time-averaged visibilities for all array baselines; a beamformer to generate full-Stokes synthesized beams for all antennas and frequency channels; a pulsar timing sub-system for performing pulsar folding and automatic timing analyses and; a fast transient detection subsystem.
+The telescopes will use uncooled receivers covering the frequency band from 1 to 3\,GHz, the signals from which will be directly sampled, thus eliminating the need for heterodyning.
+Thanks to its simplicity, this front-end design is intended to significantly reduce the cost per antenna.
+The back-end system will include a channelizer capable of producing 1 MHz resolution dual-polarization channelized voltages; a correlator for producing time-averaged visibilities for all array baselines; a beamformer to generate full-Stokes synthesized beams for all antennas and frequency channels; a pulsar timing subsystem for performing pulsar folding and automatic timing analyses; and a fast transient detection subsystem.
 ARGOS will further include a dedicated imaging subsystem as well as robust real-time anomaly detection and alerting systems.
 The details of the ARGOS project will be presented in a future paper (Antoniadis et al., in prep.).